ecurbsniktaw/svelte-multiview-template/README.md

   }
 ```

-## Links in Views and in the Nav Component
+## Links in View Components and in the Nav Component

 Each component that displays a view (and also the Navbar component) needs to include this code: